sveltejs/kit/packages/create-svelte/template/README.md

 Svelte apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `node build`.
-To use a different adapter, add it to the `devDependencies` in `package.json` making sure to specify the version as `next` and update your `svelte.config.cjs` to specify your chosen adapter in the `kit.adapter` option.
+To use a different adapter, add it to the `devDependencies` in `package.json` making sure to specify the version as `next` and update your `svelte.config.cjs` to [specify your chosen adapter](#configuration-adapter).
 The following official adapters are available:

 - [@sveltejs/adapter-node](https://github.com/sveltejs/kit/tree/master/packages/adapter-node)
 - [@sveltejs/adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static)